Navy SEAL Danny Dietz's Mother Reacts To Pres. Biden's Plan To Withdraw U.S. Troops From Afghanistan

 The removal of 3,300 American troops will begin next month.
-Of those who have died in Afghanistan, U.S. Navy SEAL Danny Dietz of Littleton.READ MORE: Explosion At Denver Homeless Encampment Underscores Risk Of Propane Tanks In Many Camps
+Of those who have died in Afghanistan, U.S. Navy SEAL Danny Dietz of Littleton.READ MORE: Thousands Frustrated With Lack Of Communication After Colorado Health Officials Determine Their First COVID Vaccine Dose Was Useless

 Dietz was the definition of a hero.
 At age 25, he lost his life in Afghanistan for America.
 He was in a group that was ambushed by the Taliban, only one of his comrades survived.
 A helicopter coming to help was hit by a rocket-propelled grenade killing 16 on board.